All Episodes

 Prior to the attacks on Friday, he vehemently stated that ISIS is contained, and then we all know what happened that evening.

-And yesterday he maligned and berated conservatives and made fun of us and mocked us for our cons security concerns with comments like we're afraid of women and children.
+And yesterday, he maligned and berated conservatives and made fun of us and mocked us for our security concerns with comments like, we're afraid of women and children.

-Yet in the raid this morning in Paris, uh, one of the suicide bombers was just in fact that a woman.
+Yet in the raid this morning in Paris, one of the suicide bombers was just, in fact, that, a woman.

-And I really truly believe our country has uh a right to protect itself no matter what what the rest of the world thinks or says.
+And I really, truly believe our country has a right to protect itself no matter what the rest of the world thinks or says.

 It's our country.

-Again, uh this is a total domestic political opportunity for Obama.
+Again, this is a total domestic political opportunity for Obama.

 That's what this is.

-If you uh some of the things Obama's saying, like, these are the Republicans, afraid of death of three-year-old orphans and uh the media.
+Some of the things Obama's saying, like, these are the Republicans, afraid to death of three-year-old orphans in the media.

 And that comment alone would outrage you.